-Pancreatic Cancer: Symptoms, Causes and Treatment
+Pancreatic Cancer: Symptoms, Causes, and Treatment

+Pancreatic cancer occurs when tumors form in the pancreas, a critical organ located behind the stomach that plays a crucial role in digestion.
+The pancreas also produces two vital hormones: glucagon and insulin.
+These hormones are at the helm of controlling glucose (sugar) metabolism.
 Because of the location of the pancreas, pancreatic cancer may be difficult to detect and is often diagnosed in more advanced stages of the disease.

 Types of Pancreatic Cancer